kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 * Contributor - Can view and modify all content in the workspace.
 * Member - Can view, modify, and share all content in the workspace.
 * Admin - Can view, modify, share, and manage all content in the workspace, including managing permissions.
-This is a small sub-set which can be easily remembered when mapping permissions
+This is a small sub-set which can be easily remembered when mapping permissions.

 ## Workspace Roles